Data Transparency and Congenital Heart Disease

 - Dehmer GJ, Drozda JP, Brindis RG, et al. J Am Coll Cardiol.
 2014;63:1239-45.

 - Joynt KE, Blumenthal DM, Orav E, et al. JAMA.
 2012;308:1460-8.

 - Peberdy MA, Donnino MW, Callaway CW, et al. Circulation.
 2013;128:762-773.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease